Do the work:

 Yes, you can take photos with your cell phone or even that old point & shoot you had stored away, but what you don't know are the secrets of what a professional does to showcase your home at it's best.

-Here are few things you can do to make it look it's best:
+Here are few things to do prior to our arrival:

-- Clear your counter tops in your kitchen and baths.
+- Clear your counter tops in your kitchen & baths.
 No one wants to see your toothbrush & lotion.
 Buyers are looking at counter tops, cabinets, flooring & configuration of walls.
-(Remember, kitchens & baths sell a house).
+(Remember, kitchens & baths are what sell a house!)

 - Take down personal tokens, such as religious emblems, monograms, etc. Buyers want to see themselves in your home & by taking some personalization out of it, it makes it easier for them to do that.

-- Pack away clutter.
+- Pack away collections & clutter.
 Make it easy for the viewer to walk through visually.

 - Mow the yard.